thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 ### Windows

-#### Thingsboard package download
+#### ThingsBoard package download

-Download Thingsboard installation archive for Windows: [thingsboard-windows-1.3.zip](https://github.com/thingsboard/thingsboard/releases/download/v1.3/thingsboard-windows-1.3.zip).
+Download ThingsBoard installation archive for Windows: [thingsboard-windows-1.3.zip](https://github.com/thingsboard/thingsboard/releases/download/v1.3/thingsboard-windows-1.3.zip).

-#### Thingsboard service upgrade
+#### ThingsBoard service upgrade

-* Stop Thingsboard service if it is running.
+* Stop ThingsBoard service if it is running.

 ```text
 net stop thingsboard
 ```

-* Make a backup of previous Thingsboard configuration located in \<Thingsboard install dir\>\conf (for ex.
+* Make a backup of previous ThingsBoard configuration located in \<ThingsBoard install dir\>\conf (for ex.
 C:\thingsboard\conf).

-* Remove Thingsboard install dir.
+* Remove ThingsBoard install dir.
-* Unzip installation archive to Thingsboard install dir.
+* Unzip installation archive to ThingsBoard install dir.
-* Compare your old Thingsboard configuration files (from the backup you made in the first step) with new ones.
+* Compare your old ThingsBoard configuration files (from the backup you made in the first step) with new ones.
-* Please make sure that you set database.type parameter value (in the file **\<Thingsboard install dir\>\conf\thingsboard.yml**) to "cassandra" instead of "sql" in order to upgrade your cassandra database:
+* Please make sure that you set database.type parameter value (in the file **\<ThingsBoard install dir\>\conf\thingsboard.yml**) to "cassandra" instead of "sql" in order to upgrade your cassandra database:

   ```
   database:
       type: "${DATABASE_TYPE:cassandra}" # cassandra OR sql
   ```
-* Run **upgrade.bat** script to upgrade Thingsboard to the new version.
+* Run **upgrade.bat** script to upgrade ThingsBoard to the new version.

 **NOTE** Scripts listed above should be executed using Administrator Role.